flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ## Graphics

-Before we go in-depth I strongly recommend reading the [NES article](`r ref("nes")`) first since it introduces useful concepts that will be revisited here.
+Before we go in-depth I strongly recommend reading the [NES article](nes) first since it introduces useful concepts that will be revisited here.

 ### Design

 Nintendo improved their previous architecture by using two different *PPU* chips to build the graphics sub-system, both combined are known as **Super PPU** or 'S-PPU'.

-The system outputs a standard resolution of 256x224 `r cite("graphics-guide")`.
+The system outputs a standard resolution of 256x224 [@graphics-guide].
 PAL systems output 256×240, however, most games don't use the extra pixels and show a *letterbox* (black lines) instead.

-Overall, both PPU packages are designed to serve different functionality `r cite("cpu-manual")`:
+Overall, both PPU packages are designed to serve different functionality [@cpu-manual]:

 - **PPU 1**: Renders graphics (*tiles*) and applies transformations on them (rotation and scaling).
 - **PPU 2**: Provides effects such as *window*, *mosaic* and *fades* over the rendered graphics.